Parkland school shooter was 'cold, calculative, manipulative and deadly,' prosecutors say in death penalty trial

-A state prosecutor leading the case against Nikolas Cruz, the gunman who killed 14 students and three adults at a Parkland, Florida, high school in 2018, laid out the massacre's harrowing sequence of events Monday in opening statements of the penalty phase of his criminal trial.
+The gunman who killed 14 students and three adults at a Parkland, Florida, high school in 2018 was "cold, calculative, manipulative and deadly" in carrying out his attack, prosecutor Michael Satz said Monday in a Broward County courtroom.

-Cruz, now 23, was "cold, calculative, manipulative and deadly" in his attack, which lasted just over six minutes, said prosecutor Michael Satz.
-Three days before the shooting, he spoke into his cellphone camera and declared, "Hello, my name is Nik.
+Three days before the shooting, Nikolas Cruz looked into his cellphone camera and declared, "Hello, my name is Nik.
 I'm going to be the next school shooter of 2018," according to Satz.

-On February 14, 2018, Cruz took an Uber to Marjory Stoneman Douglas High School, walked inside and fatally shot teenage students in the hallway, fired into several classrooms and shot three adults who were trying to protect students from the carnage, the prosecutor said.

-Cruz then dropped his rifle and left the school, blending in with the fleeing crowd.
-He went to a Subway to get an Icee -- even leaving a tip -- and drank it on a bench, Satz said.
-He was arrested by an officer on a street about three miles from the school just over an hour after the shooting.

-The opening statements mark the start of the penalty phase of Cruz's criminal trial and come months after he pleaded guilty to 17 counts of murder and 17 counts of attempted murder.
-Prosecutors have asked a panel of 22 people -- 12 jurors and 10 alternates -- to sentence Cruz to death, while his defense attorneys have asked for a sentence of life in prison without the possibility of parole.
+Satz's opening remarks marked the start of the penalty phase of Cruz's criminal trial and come months after he pleaded guilty to 17 counts of murder and 17 counts of attempted murder.
+Prosecutors have asked a panel of 12 jurors to sentence Cruz to death, while his defense attorneys have asked for a sentence of life in prison without the possibility of parole.

-The trial, which is likely to last months, will delve more deeply into Cruz's personal history and accounts from the massacre.
-Families of the victims and those who were wounded are expected to offer victim impact statements.
+The trial, which is likely to last months, will delve more deeply into Cruz's personal history and will feature accounts from victims' families and those who witnessed the massacre.

 Satz said Monday there were seven aggravating factors in the killing weighing in favor of the death penalty, including that the attack disrupted a government function (i.e. school) and that the killings were "especially heinous, atrocious or cruel."